-This is an ongoing project by Glass Half Full Theatre to create walkabout performances featuring climate refugee stories.
-Representing people from all over the globe, these puppet characters interact with people on the street and at festivals to create instant, private theatrical moments to broaden participants’ understanding of the human impacts of climate change.
+This ongoing project by Glass Half Full Theatre is an interactive experience, featuring walkabout puppets representing people from all over the globe whose lives have been impacted by climate migration.
+These puppet characters interact with people on the street and at festivals to create instant, private theatrical moments to broaden participants’ understanding of the human impacts of climate change.

 Our inaugural performance, Brócoli, features a Guatemalan refugee to the United States.
 She carries with her everything she has brought on her journey from Guatemala, and reveals her story through non-verbal interactions with audience in the street.
 The broccoli industry of her hometown has been devastated by rapidly changing climate, and she is seeking to rejoin her son who immigrated to Texas a few years ago.
 She reveals her story non-verbally through hidden messages, puppet, pictures, and postcards featured on and around her costume.

 To continue this project, we are researching events that cause migrations due to climate shifts (crop failures, water shortages, extreme weather events).
 When possible we speak directly to people whose lives a have been affected.
 Based on true stories, we build and character embodied as a walkabout puppet to represent each location.
 We then compose a series of potential interactions the character can have with passers-by on the street or at an event—everything from a simple wave, to sharing snacks, to showing off photos of offspring, to sharing news articles about her homeland’s plight or asking for help to make a phone call.